 Sarah Ledwidge, Head of Sixth Form

-I am delighted to have joined the wonderful team here at Kings Norton Girls’ School and Sixth Form, having previously been a Head of Sixth Form in another Birmingham school.
+I am delighted to have joined the wonderful team here at Kings Norton Girls’ School and Sixth Form.
 At a time when school sixth forms across the city and country are closing, Kings Norton Girls’ is bucking the trend and going from strength to strength.
-We are celebrating some very good A Level results, which are set to improve even further, and are getting ready to move into a brand new, purpose-built Sixth From Centre by September 2019.
+We have a track record of excellent A Level results and have recently moved into a brand new purpose built Sixth Form Centre.
 This growth, and the opportunity to join Kings Norton Sixth Form, is very important for students considering their post-16 options.
 School sixth forms, and Kings Norton Sixth Form in particular, offer something unique in exceptional pastoral support alongside outstanding teaching from teachers who invest themselves in the success of each individual.
 The A Level years are perhaps the hardest of all and so this support is invaluable in ensuring students leave with the best exam results possible.
 The brilliant Sixth Form team at Kings Norton Girls’ ensure students make the transition into responsible, kind, courageous adults who are equipped to flourish and lead in a rapidly changing world.

 Tom Charlett, Assistant Headteacher – Sixth Form